Current as of January 2015 | Download print version (in PDF)

 IV.
 Specific Questions Specific Questions Regarding Local Law

 The regulatory scheme for NPOs in Kenya is complex, combining substantive and procedural statutes, common law rules embodied in case law, and administrative practices.
-In addition, Kenyan legislation substantially regulates an organization through enforcement of the organization's founding documents.
+In addition, Kenyan legislation provides for organizations to be substantially regulated through enforcement of their founding documents.
 Within this context, the Note examines issues of local law relevant to equivalency determinations.

 A. InurementA.
 Inurement